-This chapter provides an overview of the purpose and intended uses of this environmental impact report (EIR) for the La Brea Tar Pits Master Plan (project).
-It explains the organization of the EIR and includes a description of the environmental and public review process for the project.
+This chapter provides an overview of the purpose and intended uses of Volume II of this Final Environmental Impact Report (EIR) for the La Brea Tar Pits Master Plan (project).
+It explains the organization of this volume of the Final EIR and includes a description of the environmental and public review process for the project.
+The Final EIR includes two volumes: Volume I, which contains responses to comments received on the Draft EIR as well as information regarding the Final EIR process, and Volume II (this volume), which contains the full text and analysis of the EIR, including the incorporation of changes to the Draft EIR since its publication on September 11, 2023.